 - how they price their products

-- how the profile and numbers of their customers compares to yours
+- how the profile and numbers of their customers compare to yours

 - what their competitive advantages and disadvantages are compared with yours

 - how they may react to your market entry, product or price changes, etc

 You will probably find it useful to benchmark your business performance and carry out a strengths, weaknesses, opportunities and threats to your business - this is known as SWOT analysis.
 This will show you how you are doing in relation to the market in general and specifically your closest competitors.